quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 > - Able to communicate effectively in English in person, in writing, and on the telephone; think critically; work independently; perform basic math and statistical functions; manage multiple assignments; compose written material; work well under pressure; recall information with accuracy; pay close attention to detail.
 > - Able to distinguish colors as necessary; hear sufficiently for general conversation in person and on the telephone, and identify and distinguish various sounds associated with the workplace; see adequately to read computer screens, and written documents necessary to the position.

-This breaks up the large block of text into smaller, more digestible chunks.
+This list breaks up a single, large wall of text into several smaller, more digestible chunks.
 The bullets in the list above also provide visual anchors for each knowledge/skill requirement, letting readers jump between different requirements easily.

 ## Organize by Importance